The Difference Between OTF and TTF Files, Illustrated with a Kitten Analogy

 Here’s a look at Photoshop’s character panel, where you can immediately see if an OpenType font has any of these options.
 If it does, these various boxes will be shaded a darker grey.
 Just highlight a letter, give the shaded box a click, and your alternates will be applied.

 So if you don’t mind digging your hand through a basket of kittens to get the cool-looking exotic ones buried at the bottom of the adorable pile, you can do just fine with a TTF basket.
 But if you have the right special carpeted floor to put them on, that magical OTF kitten basket will do a lot of the kitten-aligning work for you, so it’s a lot faster to get the exact awww-inspiring kitten effect you’re going for.

 Thanks for reading!
-You can find my fonts (many of them free!) at Behance.net/geekmissy.
+You can find my fonts (some of them free!) at my website, MissyMeyer.com.